fmiller2012/communityboard/README.md

 Z-Number: **Z-23232205**

-This web app: **Compiles together a collection of resources in the community responsible for creating sustainable economic development within the local community.**
+This web app: **Compiles together a collection of resources in the community responsible for creating sustainable economic development within the city.**

 Time spent: **10** hours spent in total